Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 These Barred Owls often nest in old woodpecker holes or tree cavities and feed on small mammals, reptiles, amphibians, insects, and some fruit.

-During the springtime, when food sources become scarce, these owls come out at night to hunt for food and make their distinctive “who-cooks-for-you?” call, which is their mating call.
+During the springtime, when food sources become scarce, these owls come out at night to hunt for food and make their distinctive “who-cooks-for-you?” call, their mating call.

-The Barred Owls are a beloved species of owl in Michigan because of their unique call that many people recognize when they hear it in the wild.
+Barred Owls are a beloved species of owl in Michigan because of their unique call, which many people recognize when they hear it in the wild.

 7. Eastern Screech Owl